Cristiano Zanetti: International career

 Zanetti represented Italy at Under-21 level on 19 occasions, winning the 2000 UEFA European Under-21 Championship under manager Marco Tardelli; he also took part in the 2000 Summer Olympics in Sydney with Italy, where the team was eliminated in the quarter-finals.
 He subsequently played for the Italian senior national team at the 2002 FIFA World Cup and at UEFA Euro 2004.
 In total, he won 17 caps for the national side between 2001 and 2004, under Giovanni Trapattoni, and he scored one goal in a 2–1 friendly away win over Switzerland, on 30 April 2003.

 Style of play

 Zanetti has been described as a hardworking and tough tackling defensive midfielder, with good vision, technique, passing ability, and a controlling influence on the midfield, and was known in particular for his ability to break down possession and subsequently start attacking plays, which also enabled him to be deployed as a central midfielder, or even as a deep-lying playmaker in front of the defence; he was also deployed as a left-sided offensive-minded central midfielder on occasion, known as the mezzala role in Italian football jargon.
 Despite his talents, he was often injury-prone throughout his career.

 Managerial career

-In 2013 Zanetti accepted an offer to become youth coach at Pisa, heading the Giovanissimi Nazionali (Under-16).
+In 2013, Zanetti accepted an offer to become a youth coach at Pisa, heading the Giovanissimi Nazionali (Under-16).
 In 2014, he became a coaching graduate and obtained a UEFA Pro Licence.
 In 2014 become youth coach at Prato.